Quadrupole spectra derived from 2.76 TeV Pb-Pb identified-hadron $\bf v_2(p_t)$ data: Centrality and energy trends

-Meaningful structure in (b,d) can be interpreted as follows.
-The structure in (b) is completely dominated by jets, with a same-side 2D Gaussian at the origin and away-side dipole $\cos(\pi - \phi_\Delta)$.
+Meaningful structure in (b,d) may be interpreted as follows.
+The structure in (b) is dominated by jets, with a same-side 2D Gaussian (jet peak) at the origin and away-side dipole $\cos(\pi - \phi_\Delta)$.
 The same-side jet peak is strongly elongated in the azimuth direction.
-The structure in (d) includes the same jet contribution but also includes a relatively strong quadrupole $\cos(2\phi_\Delta)$ contribution (increased relative to the jet structure by increase in \nch) that is evident in three ways: (i) The quadrupole lobe at $\pi$ is evident by the smaller radius of curvature superposed on the away-side jet dipole, (ii) the curvature at $\phi_\Delta = 0$ and larger $|\eta_\Delta|$ has been reduced to zero as the quadrupole fills in that region, and (iii) the same-side jet peak {\em appears} to be much narrower on $\phi_\Delta$ but that is actually the same-side lobe of the quadrupole {\em superposed} on the broader jet peak.
+The structure in (d) includes the same jet contributions but also includes a relatively strong quadrupole $\cos(2\phi_\Delta)$ contribution (increased {\em relative to the jet structure} by factor 10) that is evident in three ways: (i) The quadrupole lobe at $\pi$ is evident by the smaller radius of curvature superposed on the away-side jet dipole, (ii) the curvature at larger $|\eta_\Delta|$ near $\phi_\Delta = 0$ has been reduced to zero as the quadrupole fills in that region, and (iii) the same-side jet peak {\em appears} to be much narrower on $\phi_\Delta$ but that is actually the same-side lobe of the quadrupole {\em superposed} on the broader jet peak.
 The quadrupole contribution to high-\nch\ 200 GeV \pp\ collisions is thus clearly evident if the correlation structure is understood.
-One may contrast this result with Ref.~\cite{cmsridge} reporting a CSM ``ridge.''
+One may contrast that result with Ref.~\cite{cmsridge} reporting a CSM ``ridge.''